-The sampling site, i.e., the national atmospheric background monitoring station (NBS) (37°36'30'' N, 101°15'26'' E, 3295 ma.s.l.) is located on the Daban Mountain 5 in Menyuan, Qinghai province (Fig. 1).
-The sampling site is characterized by a typical Plateau continental climate with a pleasantly cool and short summer, and a long cold winter.
-The annual average temperature is -1 to -2°C, and the precipitation is 426-860 mm.
-The sampling site is relatively pristine with most areas covered by typical Tibetan Plateau plants, e.g., plotentilla fruticosa and kobresia etc. There are no strong local anthropogenic source emissions except occasional biomass burning events that were observed during this study.
-The capital city Xining of Qinghai province is approximately 160 km south of the sampling site which is connected by a national road G227 with few traffic vehicles.
+The sampling site, i.e., the national atmospheric background monitoring station (NBS) (37°36'30" N, 101°15'26" E; 3295 m a.s.l.) is located on Daban Mountain in Menyuan, Qinghai province (Fig. 1).
+The sampling site is characterized by a typical Plateau continental climate with a pleasantly cool and short summer and a long, cold winter.
+The annual average temperature is -1 to -2 °C, and the precipitation is 426-860 mm.
+In this study, ambient temperature averaged 4.9 °C (-8.7-17.9 °C) and wind speed varied, largely with an average value of 3 m s^{-1} .
+In addition, several precipitation events were also observed, particularly during the first half period of this study (Fig. 3).
+The diurnal profiles of meteorological conditions including temperature, relative humidity, wind speed and wind direction are shown in Supplement Fig. S1.
+The sampling site is relatively pristine with most areas covered by typical Tibetan Plateau plants, e.g., potentilla fruticosa and kobresia.
+There are no strong local anthropogenic source emissions in this area (\sim 741 km2 with a population of \sim 2000) except occasional biomass burning events due to the burning of a large amount of straw in the middle of September and cow dung at the end of the campaign (Li et al., 2015).
+The capital city of Qinghai province, Xining, with a population of 2 290 000, is approximately 160 km south of the sampling site, which is connected by a national road (G227) with little vehicle traffic.